Lip PaintDon't try this unless you are somewhat artistic and are confident of a

 but to fix it.

-polish and this might brighten up the original paint enough.
+gloss sealer and this might brighten up the original paint enough.
 I have also

 mouth, it sometimes smooths out my brush strokes and makes my